 - Network size – The size of a VPN provider’s network can be looked at as a sign of its reputation, functionality, and stability.
 Larger VPNs tend to have a better infrastructure in place, helping to reduce the chance of any leaks.
 Plus, when a provider offers a large network, you have more options for getting online and bypassing blocks and censors.

-That said, here are our choices for the top 5 VPNs that are good at staying leak-free – and will keep your online activity protected.
+That said, here are our choices for the top five VPNs that are good at staying leak-free – and will keep your online activity protected.

 ExpressVPN comes in at #1 for good reason: it’s fast, it’s secure, and it has a proven reputation.
 Let’s break down each of those: ExpressVPN is one of the fastest providers on the market.
-They offer unlimited bandwidth, no speed caps, and a nifty speed test to choose the fastest server in your search parameters.
+They offer unlimited bandwidth, no speed caps, and a nifty speed test to choose the fastest server (of which there are 3,000+ in 94 countries worldwide to choose from) in your search parameters.
 If you like to torrent or use P2P networks, there are no restrictions there, either.
 These things make them ideal for buffer-free streaming, fast downloads, and seamless browsing.

 When it comes to security, though, ExpressVPN is hard to beat.
 256-bit AES encryption wraps your data securely, IPv6 support blocks any spying eyes from seeing your IP, and a built-in DNS leak test + many others ensures your VPN usage is leak-free, no matter your device.
 ExpressVPN also doesn’t log any of your data that can be traced back to you and is based in the British Virgin Islands – where they’re exempt from U.S. and European laws, giving you greater anonymity online.

 NordVPN gives any of the top-tier providers on the market a run for their money in any direct comparison.
-With a massive server network of more than 5,200 servers scattered across 62 countries, NordVPN is the biggest in the industry and always growing.
+With a massive server network of more than 5,500 servers in 58 countries, NordVPN is the biggest in the industry and always growing.
 It also provides specialty servers for advanced users – so you’ll get access to ones configured for functions like Onion over VPN, Anti-DDoS, Double VPN use, P2P, Dedicated IP addresses, and Obfuscation.
 And with powerful 256-bit AES encryption, kill switch, DNS leak test, and CyberSec, even “regular” servers lock down your activity.

 NordVPN also has one of the most complete zero-logging policies around, with no logs kept on traffic, IP address, timestamps, bandwidth, or browsing history.
 Combine that with their location in Panama, and your anonymity is assured.